If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 You should also avoid having sex until you have been given the all-clear, to prevent you being re-infected or passing the infection on.

-It is important that you tell your current and any recent sexual partners that you are being treated for gonorrhoea, so that they go for treatment too.
-In the UK it is recommended you tell any sexual partners you have had over the last six months.
+It is important that you tell any sexual partners from the last six months that you are being treated for gonorrhoea, so that they go for treatment too.

-Some clinics may also offer to contact your partner using what’s called a ‘contact slip’.
-This is to warn them they may have been exposed and to recommend they get tested and it doesn’t mention your name.
+Some clinics may also offer to contact your partner using partner notification.
+This will warn them they may have been exposed to an STI and to recommend they get tested but it doesn’t mention your name.

-There have been recent reports of a 'super-strain' of gonorrhoea, and the Chief Medical Officer warned that this could lead to gonorrhoea becoming untreatable.
-This is due to the infection becoming resistant to certain antibiotics, and all GPs and pharmacies have now been advised about the strain of gonorrhoea to ensure the correct antibiotics are being prescribed.
-If you are worried you should speak to your doctor or nurse.
+Reports have suggested that there is a ‘super-strain’ of gonorrhoea.
+The Chief Medical Officer warned that this could lead to gonorrhoea becoming untreatable, due to the infection becoming resistant to certain antibiotics.
+All GPs and pharmacies are aware of this strain of gonorrhoea to ensure the correct antibiotics are being prescribed.

 To protect yourself from gonorrhoea and other STIs you should use a condom every time you have sex, and if you have had unprotected sexual contact get tested for STIs.